2020 NBA Mock Draft: Final Mock 2 Rounds

 - Nesmith improved by leaps and bounds in 2019-2020.
 Aaron Nesmith had 23 points per game, 4.9 rebounds per game, 0.9 assists per game, a 51.2% field goal percentage, a 52.2% three point percentage, and matched his 82.5% free throw percentage from his freshman season.

 - The downside is his right foot injury caused him to miss the season.
 Even if Nesmith is good in the NBA there is no guarantee he can play a full 82 game season with only 46 career starts in two seasons at Vanderbilt.
 Vanderbilt head coach Jerry Stackhouse coach deserves a lot of credit for coaching up Nesmith in his first season as Vanderbilt's head coach.

 - Boston finally got this first round pick from Memphis after trading Jeff Green to Memphis.
 Boston has point guard Kemba Walker, shooting guard Jaylen Brown, small forward Gordon Hayward, and power forward Jayson Tatum.
 This team still needs a center.
 However, I am going to give them a power forward from the Memphis Tigers as the Celtics are drafting with the Memphis Grizzlies first round pick thanks to the Jeff Green trade.

 - Orlando has Markelle Fultz at point guard, shooting guard Evan Fournier, small forward Aaron Gordon, power forward Jonathan Isaac, and center Nikola Vucevic.
-They have a good starting five and can take the best player on the board at 15 by selecting Tyrese Maxey out of Kentucky.
+They have a good starting five and can take the best player on the board at 15 by selecting Devin Vassell out of Florida State.

 Other 2020 NBA Mock Drafts